 The best thing about side business ideas is that they can come from anywhere.
 Your hobby, profession or even a wacky idea you think will be fun.
 It doesn’t matter.
 Side businesses are the perfect way to try your hand at running your own business.

 And you don’t have to quit your current job or risk your life savings to start.
 It doesn’t matter why you want to start a side hustle.
-Maybe you want more money or freedom.
+Maybe you want more money or freedom (and only 57% do it for money!).
 Maybe you just hate your current job with a fiery passion.

 Or maybe you want to be the master of your own destiny.
 And you know you’d be an awesome business owner.
 But you don’t want to jump in feet first into starting a business.
 You want to ease into it – and that’s a great plan.

 - 4 On-Demand Apps

 - 5 Freelancers, Consultants, and Independent Contractors

 - 11 Writing